teg-iitr/congestion-emission-routing-system/README.md

 This is a real-time traffic and air pollution monitoring and routing web application which relies on Spring Boot, Maven and various web apis.
 The routing is done using the existing graphhopper libraries.
 Traffic data and air pollution data is fetched every 10 minutes from Here Maps Api and Aqicn Api and real-time routing is done.<br>
 # Notes
-* Used the following geocoding library: https://github.com/location-iq/leaflet-geocoder<br>
+* Used the following geocoding library: https://github.com/location-iq/leaflet-geocoder <br>
 # Steps
 In order to use the above project,
 * Clone the repository using the following command on your console/command prompt in the location of your choice: <br>git clone https://github.com/teg-iitr/congestion-emission-routing-system.git